microsoftgraph/microsoft-graph-training/tutorials/includes/python/app-only/07-completed.md

 You've completed the Python Microsoft Graph tutorial.
 Now that you have a working app that calls Microsoft Graph, you can experiment and add new features.

-- Learn how to use [user (delegated) authentication](/graph/tutorials/python) with the Microsoft Graph .NET SDK.
+- Learn how to use [user (delegated) authentication](/graph/tutorials/python) with the Microsoft Graph Python SDK.
 - Visit the [Overview of Microsoft Graph](/graph/overview) to see all of the data you can access with Microsoft Graph.

 ## Python samples